libbyschuknight/tid_til/testing/testing.md

 ```

 Worked the above backwards.
 Starting with stubbing (or is it mocking) out an external call `InvoicedClient` and have the return an instance_double.
-Then the `service_client` was stubbed out and returned a double which to start with was just `invoiced_invoice = double("InvoicedInvoice")` and then ran the spec to see what messages the object was wanting to responsd to.
+Then the `service_client` was stubbed out and returned a double which to start with was just `invoiced_invoice = double("InvoicedInvoice")` and then ran the spec to see what messages the object was wanting to respond to.